bhnuka/nyc-disparity-mapper/README.md

 Each of these overlays provides a crucial piece of the puzzle in understanding how systemic inequality manifests across different facets of urban life in New York City.
 Together, they paint a comprehensive picture of how historical and structural inequities continue to shape the city's neighborhoods.

 ## Sample Use Cases

+1. **Analysing Policing Patterns**:
+   - Use the **Black Stopped Rate** overlay to identify precincts with high rates of stops involving Black individuals.
+   - Compare patterns from 2011 to 2022 to evaluate the effectiveness of policy changes or community advocacy efforts in reducing racial bias in policing.

+2. **Evaluating Housing Inequality**:
+   - Combine the **Redlining** and **Median Home Value** overlays to examine how historical redlining policies have influenced modern-day property values.
+   - Focus on areas with historically low investment to identify neighborhoods still experiencing disinvestment and neglect.

+3. **Investigating Educational Disparities**:
+   - Utiliae the **Public Schools** and **College-Level Education** overlays to correlate the number of schools with the percentage of residents achieving higher education.
+   - Highlight areas with low public school density and low college attainment rates to advocate for increased educational funding and resources.

+4. **Assessing Income Inequality**:
+   - Overlay **Median Income** with **Ethnic Composition** to explore how race correlates with income disparities across neighborhoods.
+   - Identify areas where minority populations are concentrated and income levels remain disproportionately low.

+5. **Tracking Real Estate Trends**:
+   - Compare the **Median Home Value** overlays from 2011 to 2022 to assess how real estate prices have changed over time.
+   - Investigate neighborhoods experiencing gentrification or housing affordability crises, linking these trends to broader systemic inequalities.